-'Geology is evolving and new things are being discovered all the time, so there are unique opportunities in the field...'
+'Geology is evolving, so there are unique opportunities in the field...'

 Bachelor of Science in Geology with an endorsement in Environmental Science